Eschatologue/CM_wiki/docs/character-creation/feat/feat-racial.md

 - **Heal**

     Whenever you take the Dodge action in combat, you can spend one Hit Die to heal yourself.
-Roll the die, add your Constitution modifier, and regain a number of hit points equal to the total (minimum of 1).
+Roll the die, add your Constitution modifier, and regain a number of Hit Points equal to the total (minimum of 1).